Optimal Blue / 2025

 Duration 8 months

-Team Cross-functional — Product, Engineering, Data, Executive Leadership
+Team Cross-functional: Product, Engineering, Data, Executive Leadership

-AI/Conversational UIExecutive AnalyticsDesign Leadership
+AI/Conversational UIExecutive AnalyticsDesign Strategy

 One Platform, One View